 Founded in 1775, Vacheron Constantin is the oldest Swiss watchmaker and also one of the oldest in the world.
 They’re also known for producing extremely complicated mechanisms in these luxury watches.

 Holding the title with 57 horological complications in a pocket watch (called Reference 57260) this is the most complicated pocket watch in the world.

 This watch took 8 years to assemble and has 2,826 parts and 31 hands.
 We think you’re starting to understand the commitment that goes into creating a true luxury watch.

-Staying true to form with creating timepieces as art, Vacheron Constantin has partnered with the Louvre to collaborate with an extraordinary range of artistic skills as the guilloche experts, enamellers, engravers, and jewelry setters.
+Staying true to form by creating timepieces as art, Vacheron Constantin has partnered with the Louvre to collaborate with an extraordinary range of artistic skills as guilloche experts, enamellers, engravers, and jewelry setters.